Christmas holiday destinations

 The Maldives has a few resorts that cater well to children of all ages.
 The LUX* South Ari Atoll works for all ages, from toddlers up, while the Six Senses Lammu is an exciting choice for teenagers with world-class surfing, along with wake-boarding, scuba-diving and snorkelling.

 Christmas can be a difficult time for one-parent families.
 We recommend Single With Kids who offer a wide range of destinations and the promise of other children – and single parents – if you fancy company.

 Christmas is a great time of year to venture north to discover your inner child amongst natural wonders.
 One of the most exciting winter trips is to Iceland where you have a great chance of glimpsing the Northern Lights.
-Nasa reckons that winter 2013/14 will see some of the most spectacular displays in recent history.
-There is lots more to see in Iceland including glaciers, hot springs and geysers, volcanic craters, lava flows and waterfalls.
+There is a lot more to see in Iceland, including glaciers, hot springs and geysers, volcanic craters, lava flows and waterfalls.
 Plus the capital Reykyavik is charming.

 You could visit Santa in Lapland (the real one, of course), or sleep at Sweden’s Ice Hotel (wrapped in reindeer skins on an ice bed).
 Or pick from this selection of active winter breaks in the snow, perhaps cross-country skiing in Austria or snowshoeing in Switzerland.